MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-whats-new.md

 The diagnostics page can be enabled by going to the [ESP profile](/mem/intune/enrollment/windows-enrollment-status#available-settings) and selecting **Yes** to **Allow users to collect logs about installation errors**.

 The Autopilot diagnostic page is currently supported for commercial OOBE, and Autopilot user-driven mode.
-The new diagnostics page is only available on Windows 11, however Windows 10 users can still collect and export diagnostic logs when this setting is enabled in Intune.
+The new diagnostics page is currently available on Windows 11.
+Windows 10 users can still collect and export diagnostic logs when this setting is enabled in Intune.

 ## Windows Autopilot for HoloLens 2